Archive news & events

-With funding from Creative Scotland, Edinburgh Youth Gaitherin have started a project to involve some of their members in the Archives.
-The main aim is to enable young people to get a meaningful understanding of the content of the Sound Archives and the context of the recordings, and then creatively respond.
+With funding from Creative Scotland, Edinburgh Youth Gaitherin have completed a project to involve some of their members in the Archives.
+The main aim was to enable young people to get a meaningful understanding of the content of the Sound Archives and the context of the recordings, and then creatively respond.

-They will be assisted in this by local musicians and staff from the archive including Dr Mairi McFadyen, Alasdair Roberts, Mike Vass and Matheu Watson.
+They were assisted in this by local musicians and staff from the archive including Dr Mairi McFadyen, Alasdair Roberts, Mike Vass and Matheu Watson.

 Artists in the Archives